bryan-kc/teksystems-project/README.md

 - Built on Go `1.12.4`
 - Utilizes Protocol Buffers for gRPC/HTTP endpoints https://github.com/golang/protobuf
 - Utilized extended grpc ecosystem https://github.com/grpc-ecosystem/grpc-gateway
+- Utilized BoltDB for in-memory object storage https://github.com/boltdb/bolt

 ## User Story
 As an avid video game reviewer
-I want a way to create blog posts for my video game reviews So that I can share my reviews in a way that my readers can respond to
+I want a way to create blog posts for my video game reviews So that I can share my reviews in a way that my readers can respond to.

 ### Breakdown
 - Single user (video game reviewer)